jakelashbrook/dragonsdelight/README.md

   Delight.
   - The website has been viewed on a variety of devices from Desktop, Laptop, a series of iPhones, iPad, Moto G4, Huawei, Pixel, and more.
+  - Google Lighthouse was used throughout the development of the site.
+  - Responsinator was used used in the later stages of testing the site.

 Release Planning